 This recipe is a tahini-free version since I didn't feel like it needed the extra flavor.
 It also cuts back on fat and calories.
 However, if you want the traditional sesame flavor, add in 2-4 tablespoons of tahini to the mix.

 Is hummus good for you?

 Hummus is a very healthy and a great snack or spread option.
 It's packed with plant-based protein and fiber from the beans and healthy fat from the olive oil Additionally, beans have tons of health benefits ranging from helping digestion to reducing inflammation.
 However, you want to eat hummus in moderation, especially if you are trying to lose weight since it is a calorie dense food.
 Also be careful fo store bought hummus that may contain additives or less healthy ingredients.

 How should I store homemade hummus?

 Homemade hummus will last about a week in the fridge in a covered plastic or glass container.
 Some people like to store it with a thin layer of olive oil on the top.
 Hummus can also be frozen and will last 6-8 months in the freezer.

-Products I used to make this Brownie Batter Chocolate Hummus:
+Products I used to make this Black Bean Hummus:

 - I got this food processor about 6 years ago after years of buying the cheap ones and constantly having to replace them.
 In my opinion, it is completely worth the investment since it will last forever.
 My aunt has had hers for almost 15 years.